 Gnocchi alla sorrentina is one of the (best) ways you can make your own gnocchi dish.

 The term Sorrentina comes from Sorrento, a beautiful city in Campania, in the south of Italy.
-If you happen to be visiting the zone, you cannot miss a tour of the city.
+If you happen to be visiting the area, you should not miss out on an opportunity to visit the city.
 On the internet, you will find thousands of websites where to book any activity you wish.